supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Attacks.md

 Once the rule triggers and creates the alerts and incidents, you then investigate to decide if you are providing fields that help Security Operations Analysts in their investigation.

 Next, make any other changes to the analytics rule.

+## Review
+In this lab
+- You have understood attacks:
+   - Attack 1 - Persistence with Registry Key Add.
+   - Attack 2 - User Add and Elevate Privilege
+   - Attack 3 - DNS / C2
+- You have understood Detection Modeling.

 # Proceed to Exercise 6